 - Pseudo-Immortality: Blade possesses a form of immortality.
 Due to his vampire-like abilities he ages slower than an average human, which has allowed him to have a prolonged lifespan.

 - Invulnerability: Due to his vampire-like physiology, Blade is resistant to the hypnotic gaze of vampires (known as mesmerism) and highly resistant to other psychic and physical attacks.
 Dissimilar to vampires, he is completely immune to sunlight.

-- Healing Factor: Similar to Wolverine, Blade has a healing factor that allows him to recover from injuries at alarming rates.
+- Healing Factor: Similar to Wolverine, Blade has a healing factor that allows him to recover from injuries at amazing rates.
 His immune system attacks alien substances (chemicals/viruses) and eliminates any chance of him being rendered helpless or maimed from toxicity or infection.
 The full extent of Blade's regenerative abilities are unknown, but after being bitten by Morbius, he is able to regenerate missing/damaged limbs, tissue, organs, and muscles.

 - Danger Sense: Blade has a very rare ability to sense supernatural phenomenon (which vampires do not seem to possess).
 This has helped him many times at identifying demons, even if they have taken possession of a human being (this is noticeable when a demon possessed a man, Blade sensed the demonic essence coming from him).
 Blade can sense nearing danger, allowing him to quickly react to incoming threats

 - Superhuman Agility: Blade's agility, balance and bodily coordination are enhanced to levels that are beyond the natural physical limits of a human being.
 His agility is also greater then that possessed by most vampires.